derekprior/jshint-junit-xml-formatter/README.md

-jshint-junit-xml-formatter
+jshint-junit-reporter
 ==========================

-A JSHint output formatter that returns results compatible with JUnit ANT Task XML.
+A JSHint output report that returns results compatible with JUnit ANT Task XML.
 This makes it possible to integrate the results into any reporting framework that accepts that format.
 I have found this particularly useful in continuous integration scenarios.